A topic from the subject of Inorganic Chemistry in Chemistry.

 • Crystal Field Theory (CFT): Explains the splitting of d-orbitals in a crystal field and predicts the electronic configuration and magnetic properties of transition metal complexes.

-• Ligand Field Theory (LFT): A more refined theory that incorporates the effects of ligand properties on bonding.
+• Ligand Field Theory (LFT): A more refined theory incorporating the effects of ligand properties on bonding.

 • Molecular Orbital Theory (MOT): Provides a deeper understanding of electronic structure and bonding based on quantum mechanics.